-Locating birds in Arizona is relatively easy if you set afield with the right tools and mindset.
+Locating birds in Arizona is relatively easy if you set a field with the right tools and mindset.
 The parks offer great habitat throughout the state in a variety of environments so it may seem like a daunting task to find, identify, and enjoy particular bird species.
 This short guide is designed to help birders enjoy success in the field on a regular basis by sharing simple birding tactics.
 It is also particularly helpful to identify desert plant species that Arizona's birds frequent.

 The right gear could make or break your experience.
 Good boots and appropriate weather-dependent clothing may seem like a “no brainer” but these easily neglected items could cause would-be birders to retreat to their camp or cabin for more comfortable surroundings.
 Plan ahead and bring a variety of clothes so you can comfortably stay in the field in search of Arizona’s beautiful bird species.

-Optics are a handy item in the field as well, some afficianados even deem them necessary equipment for birders of all levels.
-Eight power binoculars seem to be a popular size that give users ample magnification and a large field of view.
+Optics are a handy item in the field as well, some aficionados even deem them necessary equipment for birders of all levels.
+Eight power binoculars seem to be a popular size that gives users ample magnification and a large field of view.
 Wear your optics comfortably on a binocular harness that distributes the weight over a large area.
-This will ensure your neck and shoulders remain pain free and keep your binoculars within easy reach for quick access.
+This will ensure your neck and shoulders remain pain-free and keep your binoculars within easy reach for quick access.

 Long celebrated as a world-class birding destination, Arizona’s Dead Horse Ranch State Park offers varied opportunities for birders of all levels.
 The riparian zone trails flanking the Verde River give birders a chance to see nesting black hawks, numerous waterfowl species such as wood ducks and mallards, plus the chance of seeing a majestic bald eagle in its native environment.
 Near the lagoons, blue herons can often be seen snagging a fish lunch near the shore, and seasonally, the hummingbirds buzz around hurriedly in search of sweet nectar.
 Download the park bird list before your trip and don't forget your binoculars to help see the world come alive around you.